nipsmusic2018/nipsmusic2018.github.io/index.md

 ## NIPS 2018 Banquet Music

-# Overview For the [NIPS 2018 Conference](https://nips.cc) in
+# Overview

-Montreal, we have decided to organize an open call for musicians to perform at the Banquet.
+For the [NIPS 2018 Conference](https://nips.cc) in Montreal, the organizers have decided to hold an open call for musicians to perform at the Banquet.
 Selected musical acts will be posted here once the selection process has completed.

 # Call for Particiaption

 Do you perform music and are you registered for NIPS?
 If so, please consider submitting a sample of your work to our NIPS 2018 Call for Musicians.
 If you are selected, you will be invited to perform onstage